Amanda Blumenherst

 Amanda Blumenherst (born November 4, 1986) is an American professional golfer who plays on the U.S.-based LPGA Tour.
 She was a three-time National Player of the Year at Duke University and won the U.S. Women's Amateur title in 2008.
 In 2013, she announced that she would take a leave from professional golf to spend more time with her husband, major league baseball player Nate Freiman.

-Early life and personal life
+Early life

-Blumenherst was born in Scottsdale, Arizona, the daughter of Amy (McClure) and David Blumenherst.
+In 1986, Blumenherst was born in Scottsdale, Arizona, the daughter of Amy (McClure) and David Blumenherst.
 She began playing golf at the age of four.

 She attended high school at Xavier College Preparatory in Phoenix, where she was a four-time Rolex All-American and was the third-ranked national recruit as a senior.
 She led Xavier College Prep to the 5A state championships for four straight years.
 She held Arizona's 5A High School Girls' Golf State Tournament record with a score of 69–66=135 (−9).